 Changes have been made in the composition of the Bankruptcy Office since January 2018.
 Due to the bulk of cases incoming on a yearly basis, the need of more permanent officers is apparent.
 The year 2017 saw the recruitment of new judicial officers who are now tasked to become fully dedicated Deputy Official Receivers under the Bankruptcy Office.
 There are currently five (5) Deputy Official Receivers who are hearing bankruptcy cases on a full-time basis.
 They are:

 With the new full-time addition of Deputy Official Receivers, this has enabled the Judiciary to relieve a number of Senior Judicial Officers of their duties as Deputy Official Receivers in order to provide more focus in their judicial capacity.
 Nevertheless, due to the increasing workload faced by the Bankruptcy Office, the exercise of multiple roles is inevitable for judicial officers.The following are judicial officers who are currently sitting as Deputy Official Receivers and are also exercising other judicial roles as Registrars of the Supreme Court, Deputy Registrars of the Intermediate Court and Magistrates of the Subordinate Court:

-The Registry is currently manned by one (1) Assistant Official Receiver, one (1) Assistant Financial Officer, one (1) Registration Clerk, three (3) Clerks, one (1) Process Server and three (3) I-Ready Accounts Officers.
+The Registry is currently manned by one (1) Legal Assistant, one (1) Chief Clerk, one (1) Operator, one (1) on call interpreter, one (1) Registration Clerk, three (3) Clerks, one (1) Process Server and one (1) I-Ready Accounts Officer.

 The Registry receives applications from both the Government and private sectors to conduct name searches on individuals and companies.
 These applications are numerous and forms a huge and time-consuming part of the registry's work on a daily basis.
 As part of fulfilling the registry's commitment to provide efficient and expeditious services, the registry endeavors to produce results within a 3-week time frame.